hieuvp/learning-monitoring/prometheus-introduction/README.md

 ### Storage

-- No reliance on distributed storage, single server nodes are autonomous.
 - It stores metrics in memory and local on-disk in an own custom, efficient format.

-- Prometheus's local time series database stores time series data in a custom format on disk.
+- Prometheus's local time series database stores time series data in a custom format **on disk**.
 - Prometheus's local storage is limited by single nodes in its scalability and durability.
-  Instead of trying to solve clustered storage in Prometheus itself, Prometheus has a set of interfaces that allow integrating with remote storage systems.
+  Instead of trying to solve clustered storage in Prometheus itself, Prometheus has a set of interfaces that allow integrating with **remote storage** systems.

 ### Alertmanager